DaemonAlchemist/unstateless/README.md

 import { WorkspaceSelector } from "../WorkspaceSelector";
 import { ScreenSelector } from "../ScreenSelector";

-// Inject properties into the component type Props = AppProps & IWorkspace & ICurrentScreen;
+// Inject the workspace and current screen properties into the component type Props = AppProps & IWorkspace & ICurrentScreen;
 const connect = inject(mergeProps(injectWorkspace, injectCurrentScreen));

+// The App component:  Changing the workspace or current screen in their
+// respective selectors will cause the App to rerender with the new
+// values automatically.
 export const App = connect((props:Props) =>
     <div>
         <h1>{props.workspace} - {props.screen}</h1>